AlexBishopCode/BeerLine-Buddy/README.md

 ## Feature Ideas

 - The addition of instructional diagrams into each step to provide an even clearer tutorial.
-- The ability to input a beer line name into the web page so that the user knows which line they are using.
+- The ability for the user to type and input and set a beer line 'name' into the web page so that the user knows which line they are using.
-- A log in feature where the only people who have access to the site are those provided with log in details (staff).
+- A log-in feature where the only people who have access to the site are those provided with log in details (staff).

 ## Technologies Used

 ### Languages
 - Html - Used for page markup
 - CSS - Used for styling
-- Javascript - Used for interactivity and DOM manipulation
+- JavaScript - Used for interactivity and DOM manipulation

 ### Libraries
-- Google Fonts - Used for font style ('Poppins').
+- Google Fonts - Used for font style 'Poppins' and 'Open Sans'.
 - Font Awesome - Used for retreiving the 'next' and 'previous' button arrows and the checkbox icons.

 ### Platforms